|For more information on recruitment, visit the new magistrates landing page (external link, opens in a new tab).|

 They are trained before starting to hear cases and throughout their careers as magistrates, and are appraised regularly.

-Use the court finder to find your nearest court.
+Use the court finder (external link, opens in a new tab) to find your nearest court.

 Time and money